 Certifying the Butterfly Garden:

 Once the butterfly garden was complete and the children spent some time learning about the beneficial insects, the butterfly garden became certified.
 I reached out to the National Butterfly Garden Association to see what requirements were in place for certification.
 We had actually completed each of the requirements without realizing and were able to certify our butterfly garden in the first year.
 The National Butterfly Association sent a wonderful certificate and a sign for our space.
-The students were so pleased with their creation and proudly display that sign every year.
+The students were so pleased with their creation and proudly displayed that sign every year.

 Nothing warms the heart more than seeing the area being enjoyed all these years later.